CryptozombiesHQ/cryptozombie-lessons/en/1/02-contracts.md

 1. In the box to the right, create an empty contract called `ZombieContract`.

-When you're finished, click "check answer" below.
+When you have finished, click "check answer" below.
 If you get stuck, you can click "hint".